mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 - The `ReservationService` Domain Service

 {% hint style="info" %}
 We inspected the code already in the Services section.
 For brevity, I will avoid reproducing it here once again.
-Instead we will look at selected sections.
+Instead, we will look at selected sections.

 The code itself is located at `code/Reservation/SlotReservation/src/domain/services/ReservationService.ts` if you want to see the full source.
 {% endhint %}